 People are busy.
 Reading from a screen is a different mindset than reading from the page.
-Which is why I don’t use e-readers if I want to slow my brain down to read.
+This is why I don’t use e-readers if I want to slow my brain down to read.
 Also why I use real notebooks with paper and a pen when I need to use my creative brain.

 When we engage with screens, devices, keyboards…our brain is primed to move fast and consume, consume, consume.
 And this is totally ok.